sasilver75/obsidian/Rejection Sampling.md

 A sampling method for LLMs in which we sample a batch of K completions from a language model policy and then evaluate them across a reward model, returning the best one.
 If you retrain on the best few outputs via the reward model, your policy (LM) can improve.

+Todo: See how it's used both in [[Speculative Decoding]] and in [[Medusa]]; we have some speculative artifact (a draft model, in SD, and multiple Medusa heads, in Medusa) that's generating a speculative forward-looking sequence of tokens that haven't yet been confirmed by the "main" model...
+We pass this speculative sequence through the main model to compare our per-token probabilities from our speculative process to the per-token probabilities as assessed by our main model.
+We accept tokens up until we reject one of the candidate tokens, which happens when both (in sequence) the $p_{model}(token) < p_{speculation}(token)$ *and* we then fail to otherwise accept it with $p_{accept} = p_{model}/p_{speculation}$ .

 ----
 # Rejection Sampling in Probability
 (NOTE: There seems to be a concept of [Rejection Sampling/Accept-Reject Sampling](https://en.wikipedia.org/wiki/Rejection_sampling) in probability, and this seems *not* to be the same thing as rejection sampling )